-- ----- - (/1/) The column represents the historical results of operations for the period ended May 31, 1999 that were obtained from carveout unaudited financial statements, as Radio entered into an LMA with Richmond III on June 1, 1999. - (/2/) To eliminate corporate management fees which would not be incurred by Radio One. - (/3/) To record additional amortization of \$1,012 for intangibles related to the excess purchase price of \$32,790 over 15 years, less the amortization previously recorded by the acquired company. - (/4/) To eliminate the LMA fee paid by Radio One to Richmond III and to eliminate interest expense of the Richmond III acquisition assuming Radio One uses the proceeds from this offering and the May 5, 1999 offering to fund the acquisition and retire the outstanding debt. - (/5/) To record additional tax expense related to additional income as a result of the acquisition. - (d) To record the decrease in interest expense assuming Radio One uses the proceeds of this offering and the May 5, 1999 offering to retire outstanding debt. - (e) Broadcast cash flow consists of operating income before depreciation, amortization, local marketing agreement fees and corporate expenses.
+- (/3/) To record additional amortization of \$1,012 for intangibles related to the excess purchase price of \$32,790 over 15 years, less the amortization previously recorded by the acquired company. - (/4/) To eliminate the LMA fee paid by Radio One to Richmond III and to eliminate interest expense of the Richmond III acquisition assuming Radio One uses the proceeds from this offering and the May 5, 1999 offering to fund the acquisition and retire the outstanding debt. - (/5/) To record additional tax expense related to additional income as a result of the acquisition. - (d) To record the decrease in interest expense assuming Radio One uses the proceeds of this offering and the May 5, 1999 offering to retire outstanding debt. - Broadcast cash flow consists of operating income before depreciation, (e) amortization, local marketing agreement fees and corporate expenses.
 EBITDA (before non-cash compensation expense) consists of operating income before depreciation, amortization, non-cash compensation expense and local marketing agreement fees.
 After-tax cash flow consists of income before income tax benefit (expense) and extraordinary items, minus net gain on sale of assets (net of tax) and the current income tax provision, plus depreciation and amortization expense and non-cash compensation expense.
 Although broadcast cash flow, EBITDA (before noncash compensation expense), and after-tax cash flow are not measures of performance or liquidity calculated in accordance with GAAP, we believe that these measures are useful to an investor in evaluating Radio One because these measures are widely used in the broadcast industry as a measure of a radio broadcasting company's performance.
-Nevertheless, broadcast cash flow, EBITDA(before non-cash compensation expense) and after-tax cash flow should not be considered in isolation from or as a substitute for net income, cash flows from operating activities and other income or cash flow statement data prepared in accordance with GAAP, or as a measure of profitability or liquidity.
+Nevertheless, broadcast cash flow, EBITDA (before non-cash compensation expense) and after-tax cash flow should not be considered in isolation from or as a substitute for net income, cash flows from operating activities and other income or cash flow statement data prepared in accordance with GAAP, or as a measure of profitability or liquidity.
 Moreover, because broadcast cash flow, EBITDA (before non-cash compensation expense) and after-tax cash flow are not measures calculated in accordance with GAAP, these performance measures are not necessarily comparable to similarly titled measures employed by other companies.